getcarina/getcarina.com/_best-practices/docker-best-practices-image-repository.md

 the community has created
 many Docker container images that you can use for your own purposes.
 Many of the images created
-by users have been uploaded to the [Docker Hub Registry] (https://registry.hub.docker.com/) and this allows everyone to examine and use them.
+by users have been uploaded to the
+[Docker Hub Registry](https://registry.hub.docker.com/) and this allows everyone to examine and use those images.

+Anyone who has a Docker Hub account can retrieve an image from the Docker Hub Registry.
-You can retrieve or pull an image by identifying the
+To retrieve an image, login to Docker Hub and ask Docker for the image by providing the image's
+<user/image_name> identifier.
-<user/image_name> and passing it to Docker.
-For example, `docker pull
-cpuguy83/openvpn` asks for an image named `openvpn` owned by a user named `cpuguy83`.
+For example, `docker pull cpuguy83/openvpn` asks for an image named `openvpn` owned by a user named `cpuguy83`.

 In addition to images contributed by individual community members,